-The Superintendent and Board of Directors are the only persons who have the authority to create Assignments of fund balance.
+The board of directors, superintendent and business manager are the only persons who have the authority to create Assignments of fund balance.

 Unassigned Fund Balance.
 In the General Fund, amounts that are reported as Unassigned are those net spendable resources of the District that are not otherwise Restricted, Committed, or Assigned, and may be used for any purpose within the General Fund.